testableapple/xcmonkey/README.md

 ## Description

-*xcmonkey* is a tool for doing randomised UI testing of iOS apps.
+*xcmonkey* is a tool for doing stress testing of iOS apps.
 It's inspired by and has similar goals to [*monkey*](https://developer.android.com/studio/test/monkey) on Android.

 Under the hood, *xcmonkey* uses [iOS Development Bridge](https://fbidb.io/) as a driver, that's why it's pretty smart and can do a lot of things, such as taps, swipes and presses.
 All that comes «pseudo-random» because it has access to the screen hierarchy, and so can either do actions blindly (like tapping on random points) or precisely (like tapping on the existing elements).